 As part of my work at EVPA, I went there with a cameraman and an assistant from Altitude Agency to produce a video about Artbox, and how a funder like the School for Social Entrepreneurs can support such organisation in becoming more sustainable.
-We got to interview Chris –one of Artbox’s artist and Madeline –the founder of Artbox.
+I interviewed Chris –one of Artbox’s artist and Madeline –the founder of Artbox.
 We filmed and photographed an exhibition and a workshop, meeting with a few artists, each with their own personalities, talent and style.

 The Exhibition (day 1)